apache/comdev-working-groups/wg-advisors/red-flags.md

 Explanation on [why discussions and decision-making should be on list](why/why_discussions_and_decisions.md)

 * Is having online meetings that are not brought back to the mailing list.
-* Discussions are happening off-list.
+* Discussions are happening off-list and are not being brought back to the list.
 * There is little or no activity on the mailing list.
 * Conversations on the mailing list mainly occur in a language other than English.
 * Too much talk is happening on the private list.